Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 To install the Mobile Services extension, complete the following steps:

 1. Select **Enter Custom settings**.
 2. Enter an Acquisition time out.
 The recommended time out is 5 seconds.
-To enable app acquisition,

-   this value must be set to a value that is higher than 0.
+To enable app acquisition, this value must be greater than 0.

-3. Provide the **Acquisition App ID** \(sample value: `0eb9f2791f0880623f91e41e5309d2ae25066e513054a4cb59168dc886b526da)`\).
+3. Provide the **Acquisition App ID** (sample value: `0eb9f2791f0880623f91e41e5309d2ae25066e513054a4cb59168dc886b526da)`).

    You can find the Acquisition App ID in Mobile Services.